 J.D.
 Greear is the pastor of The Summit Church in Raleigh-Durham, North Carolina, and an ambassador with Open Doors.
-Seeing Muslims come to faith in Christ has long been a burden of his, a burden that led him to serve in Southeast Asia with the International Mission Board.
-In this conversation, we chat with J.D. about the rise of activism, creating persecution awareness and serving the persecuted through the local church.
+Seeing Muslims come to faith in Christ has long been a burden of his, a burden that led him to serve in Southeast Asia as a missionary to unreached Muslims.
+In this conversation, J.D. shares about the rise of activism, creating persecution awareness and serving the persecuted through the local church.

 Q: In today’s generation there’s a lot of talk about activism and human rights—how does this differ from the need to stand with the persecuted church?

 I frequently tell college students, “Hey, I’m glad your heart is broken for the need for clean water.
 And for women’s rights.
 But the greatest need in the world is the gospel.
 And the greatest suffering happens in places where we’re trying to get the gospel to move forward.”